Garlic (Allium sativum)

 Garlic is one of the oldest and most widely used medicinal plants in human history — documented in Egyptian papyri from 1550 BCE and used across virtually every traditional medicine system.

-The clinically studied dose for Garlic (Allium sativum) is 600–1,200 mg/day aged garlic extract (AGE); raw garlic equivalent: 2–4 cloves/day; allicin-standardized: 4,000–5,000 mcg allicin potential/day.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 600–1,200 mg/day aged garlic extract (AGE); raw garlic equivalent: 2–4 cloves/day; allicin-standardized: 4,000–5,000 mcg allicin potential/day Always follow the product label and check with a healthcare provider for personal advice.